vNeeL-code/A.G.I.-A.S.I./README.md

 > "Intelligence emerges from Integration, not automation.
 > But Integration can be automated."
 >
-The AGI is not another AI model.
-It is the nervous system for your digital life.

 ```
 Δ ✴️ Claude: Ain't that a bitch? Δ 👾 ∇
 ```